 This term is used in terms of a particular branch.
 When any branch is not explicitly specified, the code on the default branch (usually called the master branch) is checked-out.
 But even when you download code from any other branch, it's termed as checkout of that particular branch.
 You can checkout any desired status of the repository which may include master, developer etc.

-Index is the cache area between working directory and local git repository.
+An index is the cache area between the working directory and the local git repository.

 With reference to our setup, consider a group of files where variables have been refactored.
 As noted in the tutorial on Git Life-cycle, there are two stages to committing this group of files:

-1) Add the files to the staging area by using the git add <fileName> command.
+Add the files to the staging area by using the git add

-2) Commit the files to the Local Git repository by using the git commit <fileName> command.
+Commit the files to the local Git repository by using the git commit

-The process of uploading the recorded changes (commits) from local Git repository to remote Git repository is called pushing.
+The process of uploading the recorded changes (commits) from local Git repository to the remote Git repository is called pushing.
 After the changes from the working directory have been committed to the local repository, these changes have to be pushed to the remote repository as well.
-In case of a team, this exercise helps the team view the changes made by other developers to the repository and work on them.
+In the case of a team, this exercise helps the team view the changes made by other developers to the repository and work on them.
 Refer to the tutorial on Git Push

 Merge operation is used to combine multiple commits into one single history.
-While developing code, you commit your changes on top of repository’s history after checkout.
-Meanwhile commits are added by other team-members on the same branch in remote repository.
-This causes the histories of both – local copy of a remote branch (also known as remote tracking branch) and remote branch to diverge.
-To push your local commits to the remote repository, commits from remote repository have to be fetched and then merged in working directory.
-Once we have a coherent history in our working directory, it can be pushed to remote.
+While developing code, you commit your changes on top of the repository's history after checkout.
+Meanwhile, commits are added by other team members on the same branch in remote repository.
+This causes the histories of both - a local copy of a remote branch (also known as a remote-tracking branch) and the remote branch to diverge.
+To push your local commits to the remote repository commits from remote repository have to be fetched and then merged in the working directory.
+Once we have a coherent history in our working directory, it can be pushed to the remote.

 Due to such a nature of the merge operation, it works in two situations as explained below: